boehs/site/README.md

 # My main website!

+## Some notes for developers

+I like to think this website is pretty cool, I've taken great care to design it in such a way that it is *very* flexible (although mind that the stylesheets are heavily customized)

+No taxonomies, be that tags, dates, or "in" properties, are hardcoded.
+That does not mean nothing is hardcoded though.
+11ty does hot handle taxonomies in a very good way, so this introduces dependence on `collectionsControl.json` and `tagList.json`

 ## Contributing

 Feel free to do whatever the fuck you want, provided you abide by the